rushindrasinha/HappyHour/README.md

 19. Added Number of bars displayed in navbar as well as number of offers in Manage Bar
 20. Added Search Bars for each field
 21. Changed Database from SQLite to PostgreSQL
+22. Switched from CarrierWave to Paperclip for Image Uploads

 ---